OpenQASM 3 and Qiskit Interoperability

 Differences from OpenQASM 2

 Qiskit previously used OpenQASM 2 via the .qasm() method on QuantumCircuit.
-This older interface is deprecated in favor of the qasm3 module.
-Key differences:
+This older interface was deprecated and then removed in Qiskit 1.0; older tutorials may still show it.
+Use the qasm2 and qasm3 modules instead:

 # qasm2_string = qc.qasm()